max-privato/SMEHV/README.md

 Therefore today, September 18, 2021 I created a new version of the library , called EHPT, with cleaner names.
 Therefore this one must be considered obsolete, and may be deleted in the future.
 Note that EHPT already contains some code update over SMEHV.
+Starting from June 2022, EHPT has also been upgraded to version 2.0.0, which requires Modelica Standard Library 4.0.0.
 *****

 This repository contains the modelica library "Electric and Hybrid Power Train" that is the basis of a webbook chapter, named "Simplified Modelling of Electric and Hybrid Vehicles" available on